-If you want to focus on juggling and stalls, then I suggest sand or metal filled bags.
-In my opinion, sand-filled bags are great, to begin with, because they allow for developing both juggling and stalling skills.
+If you want to focus on juggling as well as stalls, then I suggest sand or metal filled bags.
+In my opinion, sand-filled bags are great to begin with, because they allow for developing both juggling and stalling skills.

 Tip: Wear lightweight shoes with a thickly cushioned sole

 Tennis shoes and skate shoes are common choices for people who play Hacky Sack regularly.
 Shoes like these aren’t too heavy and have flat planes that make kicking and stalling more predictable.